PhonologicalCorpusTools/SLPAA/docs/source/manage_corpus.rst

 Exporting a corpus (beta)
 ``````````````````
 If just working within SLP-AA, the regular saving of a corpus as an .slpaa file is all that is needed; these files can be re-opened within the software.
 However, it may be useful to have a more text-readable version of the corpus, so we currently have preliminary ability to export a corpus as a .json file.
-Note that currently (March 2025), these files cannot yet be re-imported into SLP-AA; they are simply for use outside of the program.
+Note that as of v.
+0.1.0, these files cannot yet be re-imported into SLP-AA; they are simply for use outside of the program.

 To export a corpus, go to "File" and select "Export corpus..."
 A new window will appear: